simple2d/simple2d/README.md

 );
 ```

-The window flags can be any one of the following:
+The window flags can be `0` or any one of the following:

 ```c
 S2D_RESIZABLE